Symmetries of order four on K3 surfaces

 \section{Elliptic fibrations}

 In this section we will study elliptic fibrations on K3 surfaces carrying a purely non-symplectic automorphism of order four.
-The following result is proved with an argument contained in the proof of \cite[Proposition 2.9]{DKe}. \begin{pro} Let $\sigma$ be an automorphism of a K3 surface $X$.
-If the rank of the invariant lattice of $\sigma^*$ in $H^2(X,\IZ)$ is $\geq 5$, then there is a $\sigma$-invariant elliptic fibration $\pi:X\map \IP^1$. \end{pro} \begin{proof} We will denote by $S(\sigma)$ the invariant lattice of $\sigma^*$ in $H^2(X,\IZ)$.
+The following result is proved by means of an argument contained in the proof of \cite[Proposition 2.9]{DKe}. \begin{pro} Let $\sigma$ be an automorphism of a K3 surface $X$.
+If the rank of the invariant lattice of $\sigma^*$ in $H^2(X,\IZ)$ is bigger than $4$, then there exists a $\sigma$-invariant elliptic fibration $\pi:X\map \IP^1$. \end{pro} \begin{proof} As before, we denote by $S(\sigma)$ the invariant lattice of $\sigma^*$ in $H^2(X,\IZ)$.
 By \cite[Corollary 2, pag.
-43]{Se}, since $\rk(S(\sigma))\geq 5$, there exists a primitive isotropic vector $x\in S(\sigma)$.
-After applying a finite number of reflections with respect to $(-2)$-curves, we obtain a nef class $x'$ which is uniquely determined by $x$ (see \cite[\S 6, Theorem 1]{PSS}).
+43]{Se}, since $\rk S(\sigma)\geq 5$, there exists a primitive isotropic vector $x\in S(\sigma)$.
+After applying a finite number of reflections with respect to $(-2)$-curves we obtain a nef class $x'$ which is uniquely determined by $x$ (see \cite[\S 6, Theorem 1]{PSS}).
 Observe that $x'$ is primitive and $x'^2=0$.
 It is easy to see that $\sigma^*$ acts on the orbit of $x$ with respect to the reflection group.
 Since $x'$ is the unique nef member in the orbit and any automorphism preserves nefness, then $\sigma^*(x') = x'$.
 The morphism associated to $x'$ is a $\sigma$-invariant elliptic fibration on $X$. \end{proof}

-Let $\pi:X\map \IP^1$ be a $\sigma$-invariant elliptic fibration such that any of its fibers is invariant for $\sigma$ and contains at least a fixed point.
+Let $\pi:X\map \IP^1$ be an elliptic fibration such that any of its fibers is invariant for $\sigma$ and contains at least a fixed point.
 The last assumption is not necessary if the fibration is jacobian: indeed if $\sigma$ is fixed points free on the generic fiber, then it acts as a translation on it and it can be easily proved, by writing explicitly a holomorphic 2-form, that the automorphism would be symplectic.
 If $\sigma$ has order four, then the generic fiber of $\pi$ contains two fixed points for $\sigma$ and four fixed points of $\sigma^2$.
 Thus $\pi$ has two bisections (not necessarily irreducible): a curve $E_{\sigma}\subset \Fix(\sigma)$ and a curve $E_{\sigma^2}\subset \Fix(\sigma^2)$.
 We now describe the singular fibers of the elliptic fibration and the action of $\sigma$ on them.